Strong banks drive European shares higher

 periphery."

-So far this year, the IBEX and the MIB have gained 4.5
+So far this year, the IBEX and the MIB are both up around 4

 European stocks overall have enjoyed massive investment